balder-dev/balder/doc/source/basics/features.rst

 Often it is required to provide different implementations for different vDevices or different sub-connection-trees in a feature.
 For this you can use **Method-Based-Binding**.

-Let's assume, we have a Feature that could send a message to another device.
+Let's assume, we have a feature that could send a message to another device.
 For this case, the connection type does not really matter, because the feature should support this requirement generally for every possible connection.
 So it is only important to test that the device can send a message to another device.
 It does not matter, how the feature send this message (at least at scenario level).